 - If you're passing someone, always ring your bell so they know you will pass.

-- Before turning left or right, extend your arm horizontally (left or right) to signal where you'll go.
+- Before turning left or right, extend your arm horizontally (left or right) to signal where you will go.

 - Two cyclists are allowed to bike side by side, no more.

-- Although there are separate traffic lights for cyclists, you must stop for every red traffic light.
+- There are separate traffic lights for cyclists.
+You must stop at every orange and red traffic light.

 - You're not allowed to cycle on sidewalks.

 Besides official cycling rules, there are a lot of do's and don'ts when you're on a bike.
-You'll save yourself and others a lot of frustration by reading up on the Dutch road etiquette for cyclists.
+You'll save yourself and others a lot of frustration by reading up on the Dutch do's and don'ts for cyclists.

 Priority rules for cyclists